Skip to main content

 1: Carrizo Plain National Monument is one of the best kept secrets in

-as water, food, or fuel.
-When heading this location make sure your car fuel
+Due note 2: The Carrizo Plain National Monument does not provide any services such as water, food, or fuel. also cellphone reception is minimal or not exist.
+When heading this location make sure your car fuel tank is full.

 Due note

-3: Do not drive with your car in the mud, even for official roads, when they
+3: Do not drive with your car in the mud, even on official roads.
+When dirt roads are wet, they become impossible for driving!

 This is

-a remote area with limited towing services.
+a remote area with limited car towing services.

-conditions:
+Roads driving conditions:

-northern portion of Soda Lake road is paved and open year-round, many other roads
+Only the northern portion of Soda Lake road is paved and open year-round, many other roads within the Monument have an unimproved dirt road.

-within the Monument have an unimproved dirt road.
 When dry most of the valley

 Unpaved road become impassable to cross during periods of rain; roads often take weeks